Date of Award

 Scholarly Commons Citation

 Czlapinski, Craig R., "Thermal Modeling of Lithium-Ion Energy Storage Systems for Hybrid Electric Vehicles Using Computational Fluid Dynamics with Conjugate Heat Transfer" (2009).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 37.